Blotch3D/Blotch3D/README.md

 single-threaded applications this is typically where the bulk of application code resides, except the actual drawing code.
 For multi-threaded applications, this is typically where all application code resides that does anything with 3D resources.
+(Note: You can also pass a delegate to the BlSprite constructor, which will cause that delegate to be executed just after the BlWindow3D's FrameProc method is executed.
+The effect is the same as putting the code in FrameProc, but it better encapsulates sprite-specific code.)

 The FrameDraw method is called by the 3D thread every frame, but only if there is enough CPU for that thread.
 Otherwise it calls it less